stas00/fastai_docs/checklink/README.md

 install install W3C::LinkChecker
 ```

-and now you can invoke `./checklink` directly.
+and now you can invoke `./checklink`.

+## Portable sript

+You can ignore the rest of this document, unless you'd like to build a perl executable with all the prerequisites built in.
+It's not part of the repo because of its significant size.

 ## Building the executable

-If for any reason you need to update the executable (or make one for another platform), install the script's dependencies (previous step), the build tools and then make the executable.
+If for any reason you need to create an executable (or make one for another platform), install the script's dependencies (previous step), the build tools and then make the executable.

 ## Build tools prerequisites